Fourth Annual Will Barrow Memorial Flag Football Tournament Announced

 As a fourth-year player in 2008, Barrow was a captain of a squad that advanced to the semifinals of the NCAA Championships.
 He was considered one of the top defensive midfielders in the country throughout his career.
 During his senior season, he finished with a career-high 28 ground balls, while scoring seven goals and adding three assists.
 Following the season he was selected in the second round of the Major League Lacrosse draft by the Chicago Machine and appeared in five games during his rookie year.
 He appeared in 63 games during his UVa career and scored 18 goals with seven assists.
 Barrow also was a member of the Cavaliers’ 2006 NCAA Champion team.

 The tournament costs $250 per team with a roster limit of 10 people per team for the 7-on-7 tournament.
-All participants will receive an orange and blue bracelet that reads “Remember Will Barrow,” with the hotline number, 434-295-TALK, inscribed on the inside.
+All participants will receive an orange and blue bracelet that reads “Remember Will Barrow,” with the hotline number, 434-295-TALK, inscribed on the inside and a BBQ lunch.

 All inquires can be sent to email@example.com.
 Donations are welcome via checks payable to: Madison House.
 Please write on the memo line – “UVa HELP Line.”